curateteaching/digitalpedagogy/keywords/gaming.md

 * Copy of the Artifact:
 * Creator and Affiliation: merrit k

 Merritt Kopas’s HUGPUNX is a browser-based, free-to-play game whose bouncy soundtrack and neon colors work together to create a queer fantasyland of informed consent.
 Flowers slowly grow in the background as people (and cats!) walk down the street and signal their willingness to hug by changing color and making flirtatious eyes.
-If the player chooses to take them up on the invitation, each hug produces an explosion of cheerful graffiti and a flower sprouting in the background.
+Each accepted invitation produces an explosion of cheerful graffiti and a flower sprouting in the background.
 There is no pressure to perform here – the game proceeds at its own pace, culminating in a shower of sparks from the street lamps overhead.

-This game is simple and quick to play, but can open up conversations about communication (in games and in real life), consent, and queer modes of play that offer affirming alternatives to the grim narratives so often reserved for transgender lives.
+The game can open up conversations about communication (in games and in real life), consent, and queer modes of play that offer affirming alternatives to the grim narratives so often reserved for transgender lives.
 Any course interested in feminist and queer relationality, transgender politics, cultures of (and alternatives to) violence, or affect would find this a useful and easy conversation starter in the classroom.

 ### Game Making